-- Annual 2023 MD&A refers to Baytex's annual management discussion and analysis for the year ended December 31, 2023 - annual meeting, meeting, and AGM refers to the 2024 annual meeting of our shareholders to be held on May 9, 2024 at 3:00 p.m.
-(Calgary time) and any adjournment(s) or postponement(s) thereof - Board, directors, executives, and management mean those positions at Baytex - Hugessen means Hugessen Consulting Inc. - information circular refers to this Information Circular Proxy Statement dated March 25, 2024 - Ranger means Ranger Oil Corporation - shareholders means holders of Baytex common shares - shares and common shares mean Baytex's common shares - we, us, our, Company and Baytex mean Baytex Energy Corp. and, where applicable, its subsidiaries and other entities controlled, directly or indirectly, by Baytex - You and your refer to the shareholder - All dollar amounts are in Canadian dollars, unless indicated otherwise - Information is as of March 25, 2024, unless indicated otherwise - For additional information see Schedule "C" Advisory Statements in this information circular
+- Annual 2024 MD&A refers to Baytex's annual management discussion and analysis for the year ended December 31, 2024 - annual and special meeting, meeting, and AGM refers to the 2025 annual and special meeting of our shareholders to be held on May 5, 2025 at 3:00 p.m.
+(Calgary time) and any adjournment(s) or postponement(s) thereof - Board, directors, executives, and management mean those positions at Baytex - Hugessen means Hugessen Consulting Inc. - information circular refers to this Information Circular Proxy Statement dated March 21, 2025 - Ranger means Ranger Oil Corporation - shareholders means holders of Baytex common shares - shares and common shares mean Baytex's common shares - TSX means Toronto Stock Exchange - we, us, our, Company and Baytex mean Baytex Energy Corp. and, where applicable, its subsidiaries and other entities controlled, directly or indirectly, by Baytex - · You and your refer to the shareholder - All dollar amounts are in Canadian dollars, unless indicated otherwise - Information is as of March 21, 2025, unless indicated otherwise - For additional information see Schedule "C" Advisory Statements in this information circular